-Since the Studio isn't running inside a Flash plugin anymore, we are facing many more dependencies that can potentially lower the experience in terms of performance.
+Since the Studio doesn't run inside a Flash plug-in any more, we face dependencies that can potentially lower the experience in terms of performance.
 To rule out common issues, here is a list of things to check before getting too frustrated:

 First Things First